 But charts and histories aren’t the only things that should appear in multiple languages.
 Hospitals can improve patient care – and make life easier for hospital staff – by taking medical translation one step further and preparing basic hospital policies in other languages as well.

-Translating documents like intake forms can also be helpful, in order to begin treatment with the most accurate information available.
-Similarly, informational documents (pamphlets about vaccinations, for example) should be considered for translation, so that educational efforts reach a wider audience.
+Translating documents like intake forms can also be helpful in order to begin treatment with the most accurate information available.
+Similarly, informational documents (pamphlets about vaccinations, for example) should be considered for translation.

 It’s also important to translate instructional signs.
 These are the signs that inform patients and visitors of hospital policies such as prohibiting the use of cell phones or encouraging appropriate sanitary precautions.